SimonPuckey/jsonjuicer/ReadMe.md

 * CommonJS allows loading JSON into a module by using module loading syntax.
 This is useful for testing and a bit easier than reading from file.
 * I cant remember the other one right now..!

-## TODO
-* Make npm pkg for use in an existing express website